Enhancing Video Representations with Spatiotemporal-Semantic Residual to Mitigate Hallucinations in Video Large Multimodal Models: Introduction

 \section{Introduction}

-The advancement of Video Large Language Models (VideoLLMs) has greatly accelerated progress in open-ended tasks such as video understanding, question answering, and reasoning~\cite{li2025vidhalluc, xu2024pllava, ma2024vista, cui2025draw, wang2025affordance}.
-However, hallucination has emerged as a key issue that undermines their reliability and trustworthiness~\cite{sun2025smartsight, poppi2026countervid, gao2025exploring, tang2025seeing}.
-Specifically, hallucinations manifest as cases where the model generates semantically coherent descriptions that are inconsistent with the input video content or factual evidence~\cite{liu2024tempcompass, zheng2024thinking}.
-Although numerous studies have focused on mitigating hallucinations in images~\cite{fang2025grounding, yue2024less, jiang2025devils, gunjal2024detecting, fuchip, liumitigating}, relatively few efforts have been devoted to mitigating video hallucinations.
+The advancement of Video Large Multimodal Models (VideoLMMs) has greatly accelerated progress in video understanding, question answering, and multimodal reasoning~\cite{xu2024pllava, ma2024vista, wang2025affordance, li2025vidhalluc}.
+However, hallucination remains a critical issue that undermines their reliability and trustworthiness~\cite{sun2026smartsight, poppi2026countervid, tang2025seeing}.
+In VideoLMMs, hallucinations typically refer to semantically plausible responses that are inconsistent with the input video content or objective factual evidence~\cite{liu2024tempcompass, zheng2024thinking}.
+Although hallucination mitigation has been extensively studied in image-based multimodal models~\cite{yue2024less, jiang2025devils, fu2025chip, liumitigating}, relatively fewer efforts have focused on videos, where temporal dynamics introduce additional challenges.

-Current research on mitigating hallucinations in VideoLLMs primarily focuses on the following three aspects: First, several methods rely on preference-based finetuning to discourage hallucinated responses~\cite{ding2025pami, huang2025vistadpo}, but such approaches depend heavily on large curated preference datasets and significant computational cost.
-Second, architecture-level modifications~\cite{ma2024vista} can improve alignment but typically require re-training or introduce incompatibilities with efficient attention implementations such as FlashAttention~\cite{shah2024flashattention}, limiting their scalability.
-Third, decoding-time or feature-level adjustments~\cite{kong2025mhbench, zhang2024eventhallusion, li2025vidhalluc} help reduce hallucination but often rely on heuristic temporal or saliency cues, which restricts their robustness and generalization across diverse video contexts.

-Prior studies have shown that, within the contrastive decoding framework, negative projections that are more prone to inducing hallucinations are more effective at mitigating hallucinations than positive projections~\cite{chen2025decoupling}.
-Inspired by this observation, we focus on the spatiotemporal characteristics specific to videos and their semantic associations with the target text, and propose a novel decoding strategy termed Spatiotemporal-Semantic Contrastive Decoding (SSCD).
-This method constructs negative video features by deliberately disrupting the spatiotemporal consistency of encoded video features, as well as the semantic alignment between the projected visual tokens and the target text.
-During inference, these negative features are incorporated into the decoding process to calibrate the model's sampling distribution, thereby suppressing hallucinations.